jaquilino/jaquilino.github.io/_posts/2022-11-30-languages.markdown

 The issue is whether humanity benefits from multiple thousands of languages.
 It has been estimated that 96% of the world's least spoken languages are spoken by only 3% of humanity.[5](https://www.un.org/development/desa/indigenouspeoples/wp-content/uploads/sites/19/2018/04/Indigenous-Languages.pdf){:target="_blank"}
-We advocate for the ceasing of attempts to preserve endangered languages, except perhaps under curated circumstances, such as museums or other historical preservation mechanisms.
+We advocate for the ceasing of attempts to preserve endangered languages, except perhaps under curated circumstances, such as through the use of museums or other historical preservation mechanisms.
 Perhaps humanity starts by concentrating on the most 500 or 1000 commonly spoken languages.
 Endangered languages should be allowed to die out.